nus-cs2103-AY2021S1/tp/docs/UserGuide.md

   * The index **must be a positive integer** 1, 2, 3...

   * Your new `ASSIGNMENT_RESULT` can only range from `0.00 - 100`

+  * The `viewmodule` command needs to be called again to update the assignment visually.

   Examples of usage:
    * `editassignment 1 n/CS2100 a/Quiz 1` edits the assignment at position `1` of the module `CS2100` with a new